michaelpipkin/PipValheimMods/AutoPickupIgnorer/README.md

 This project is a recreation of an old mod that I used to love, but which sadly has not been maintained in some time.
 The mod allows the player to specify which items will and won't be auto-picked-up.

-Once Valheim is run with the mod installed, a config file will be created (PipMod.AutoPickupIgnorer.cfg).
+Once Valheim is run with the mod installed, a config file will be created (Pip.AutoPickupIgnorer.cfg).
 In order to ignore an item for auto-pickup, open the config file remove the # in front of the item.

 There is also a configurable hotkey (' by default) that will toggle the pickup behavior between three states: